Sunbird-Ed/sunbird-perf-tests/sunbird-platform/content-read/README.md

 ### Test Environment Details:
 1. No of AKS node - 24
-2. No of content service replicas - 8
+2. No of content service replica - 8
 3. Release version - NA